-Best stylus pens for touchscreens for 2021

-(Pocket-lint) - If you're sick of swiping through your touchscreen tablet or smartphone and creating smudges, picking up a capacitive stylus is the best solution.

-The cosmetic aspect is just one benefit, with stylus also pens providing the user with more precision and control than the humble index finger or thumb.
-Plus, since many options come in multipacks, you'll likely never have to worry about losing one, handing another out to a member of the family or keeping one spare in your backpack.
+Best touchscreen stylus pens 2023: Say goodbye to fingerprints with these top capacitive pens

+Touchscreens rule the world, but they're not without their shortcomings.
+If you've got chunky fingers that are prone to misclicks or if you're finding that finger-print smudges ruin your viewing experience on a sunny day - then a stylus pen could be just the ticket for you.

-Not all stylus pens are created equally, though.
+Not all stylus pens are created equally.
 Some are two-in-one devices that offer a capacitive end on one side and a ballpoint pen on the other, while others allow you to switch out the size of the rubber stub.

 Plus, while most of the picks below are entry-level devices, there are also a couple of alternatives to the top-tier stylus pens, which are ideal for those producing digital drawings.